 3. S Hexeberg & F Lindberg, ‘Insulin using woman with type 2 diabetes and weight problems’, Tidsskrift for Den norske legeforening, 2008, vol 128, pp 443-5.

 4. C B Ebbeling et al, ‘Effect of a Low-Glycemic Load vs Low-Fat Diet in Obese Young Adults: a randomized trial’, Journal of the American Medical Association, 2007, vol 297 (19), pp 2092-102.

-5. S W Rizkalla et al, ‘Improved plasma glucose control, whole-body glucose utilization, and lipid profile on a low-glycemic index diet in type 2 diabetic men: a randomized controlled trial’, Diabetes Care, 2004, vol 27 (8), pp 1866-72.
+5. S W Rizkalla et al, ‘Improved plasma glucose control, whole-body glucose utilization, and Fats, oils, waxes and sterols are collectively known as lipids…. profile on a low-glycemic index diet in type 2 diabetic men: a randomized controlled trial’, Diabetes Care, 2004, vol 27 (8), pp 1866-72.

 6. D. Bell et al, ‘Do sulfonylurea drugs increase the risk of cardiac events?’
 Canadian Medical Association Journal, 2006, vol 174 (2), pp 185-6.